mayankg007/gocollege.github.io/README.md

-# gocollege-web
+# Go College - Carpool to college

-Website for the gocollege application
+This repository contains the source for the http://gocollege.8bitlabs.in website